daviderigamonti/InTraVisTo/README.md

 > However, the use of a [Python virtual environment](https://docs.python.org/3/library/venv.html) is strongly recommended.

 A [Hugging Face API token](https://huggingface.co/docs/hub/security-tokens) with READ privileges is also needed as a way to interact with the Hugging Face API and download models to use with *InTraVisTo*.
-It can freely be obtained from the the [Hugging Face profile settings page](https://huggingface.co/settings/tokens) if you have an account.
+It can freely be obtained from the [Hugging Face profile settings page](https://huggingface.co/settings/tokens) if you have an account.
 > :information_source: If you are utilizing your personal Hugging Face token, some models may require a confirmation step in order to be granted access to their weights.
 This can usually be done directly from the model's page on [Hugging Face :hugs:](https://huggingface.co/).

 #### Process

 The first step for locally executing *InTraVisTo* directly from the source code, is to download its dependencies using `pip`.
-All direct dependencies are listed inside the [`requirements file`](/requirements.txt), howeverm submodules' dependencies will also need to be installed.
+All direct dependencies are listed inside the [`requirements file`](/requirements.txt), however submodules' dependencies will also need to be installed.
 To do so, it's sufficient to execute the following command inside *InTraVisTo*'s root directory:
 ```bash
 pip install -r requirements.txt -r ./submodules/transformer_wrappers/requirements.txt